ceford/cefjdemos-data-jdm-help-en/articles/articles/articles-options.md

 ## Quick Tips

-- If you are a beginning user, you can just keep the default values here until you learn more about using global options.
+- Inexperienced users can keep the default values here.
-- If you are an advanced user, you can save time by creating good default values here.
-When you set up menu items and create articles, you will be able to accept the default values for most options.
+- Experienced users can save time by creating appropriate default values here.
+  New menu items and articles will then be able to use the default values for most options.
 - All values set here can be overridden at the menu item, category, or article level.